FAQ's

 Do you have a weight limit?

 Yes.
 We have a strict weight limit of 85kg.
-Unfortunately, as we would love to accommodate everyone, our horses are not big and stocky enough to comfortably carry more weight than this on our long journeys and through rough terrain.
+Unfortunately, as we would love to accommodate everyone, our horses are not big enough to comfortably carry more weight than this on our long journeys and through rough terrain.

 Do you do day rides or half day rides?